Yarn-Development/Yarn/README.md

 ## How do you set this discord bot up?

-[`Disord Developer Portal`] First things first, we need to create the application that'll be used to make the bot.
+[`Discord Developer Portal`] First things first, we need to create the application that'll be used to make the bot.
 [Head to this site](https://discord.com/developers/applications) and then click on create application.
 <img src="https://i.imgur.com/4TzAGW4.jpg" alt="DiscDevApp"> It should look like this, or something similar.
 Afterwards, head to the bot section.
 You should see something like this:
 <img src="https://i.imgur.com/nmuUWYS.png"> After this, go ahead and click on add bot.
 Congratulations!
 You have finally made yourself a bot!
 But thats not it!
 Copy your token from the bot like so: